 The user input devices are represented by these classes.
-A virtual system always has one instance of each class associated with it.
-These devices may not be added or removed from the virtual system.
+A virtual machine always has one instance of each class associated with it.
+These devices may not be added or removed from the virtual machine.
 Therefore, there are no resource pool instances for keyboard or mouse devices.

-The keyboard and mouse devices are linked to the virtual system through the Msvm_SystemDevice association.
-A virtual system contains both a PS2 and a synthetic mouse device.
+The keyboard and mouse devices are linked to the virtual machine through the Msvm_SystemDevice association.
+A virtual machine contains both a PS2 and a synthetic mouse device.
 Only one pointing device is active at a time.

 The following are virtualization WMI classes related to input.